-- When selecting fixed income options, plan sponsors and financial professionals frequently consider the same demographic criteria — risk tolerance (44.3% among sponsors, 56.3% among advisors) and retirement age (34.6% among sponsors, 40.8% among advisors).
+- When selecting fixed income options, plan sponsors and financial professionals frequently consider the same demographic criteria — risk tolerance (44.3% among sponsors, 56.3% among financial professional) and retirement age (34.6% among sponsors, 40.8% among financial professionals).

 - While nearly three-quarters (71.9% ) of financial professionals incorporate a style box in their Core equity recommendations, fewer than four in ten (39.9 percent) do so for fixed income investments.

 - When it comes to recommendations regarding fixed income options, risk/reward (94.6 %), performance (98.5%), fees (95.1%) and quality (92.0%) dominate financial professionals' thinking as “essential” or “preferred” factors.

 Fixed Income in DC Plans: A Tool Kit for Striking Balance

 A resource to support retirement plan financial professionals' due diligence in evaluating and selecting fund options for the fixed income portion of defined contribution plans.

 2020 Foresight: Getting a "Fix" on Fixed Income

 The American workplace has evolved dramatically.
 But have 401(k) plans kept pace?
 A new white paper argues that investment recommendations have focused on "checking the fixed income box" rather than anticipating the needs of a diverse, multigenerational workforce, ad provides actionable strategies for filling the generation gaps in plan lineups.